 University Police Authority

-Working Relationship with the Pittsburgh Bureau of Police
+Working Relationship with Local and State Police Agencies

-Pitt Police work closely with the Pittsburgh Bureau of Police officers and have direct radio communication with city police, fire, and emergency medical personnel.
-Memoranda of understanding with the City of Pittsburgh Police enhances the safety of the campus community and further the investigation of alleged criminal offenses.
+Pitt Police work closely with the City of Pittsburgh Police officers and have direct radio communication with city police, fire, and emergency medical personnel.
+A memorandum of understanding with the City of Pittsburgh Police enhances the safety of the campus community and furthers the investigation of alleged criminal offenses.
 While the Pitt Police have an excellent working relationship with other nearby educational institutions and the Pennsylvania State Police, there are no written memoranda of understanding with these agencies at this time.

 Crimes Involving Off-campus Student Organizations

 Pitt Police monitor criminal activity occurring at off-campus locations of student organizations officially recognized by the institution via radio communications and/or personal contact with the Pittsburgh Bureau of Police.

 Environmental Health and Safety

 The Department of Environmental Health and Safety (EH&S) provides guidance and direction to students, faculty, and staff at the University.
 EH&S identifies hazards and risks, recommends appropriate action to help to ensure safe conditions, and assists the University in maintaining regulatory compliance.

-The Facilities Management Division has installed and maintains exterior lighting around all of its buildings, as well as additional sidewalk and street lighting.
+The Office of Facilities Management has installed and maintains exterior lighting around all of its buildings, as well as additional sidewalk and street lighting.
 Ground crews keep shrubs and hedges low for safety reasons, especially in places such as bus stops.
 On any normal workday, there are scores of Pitt support personnel whose jobs include providing inspection of the entire campus and its buildings to discover and correct health, safety, and maintenance problems.
 They report any safety-related problems to facilities management, whose staff members respond to correct these problems promptly.